geogebra-discovery

 Download a stable release

-Desktop version (Classic 5)
+Desktop version (Discovery 5)

 End users may want to download one of the most recent releases.
 Then:

-Web version (Classic 6)
+Web version (Discovery 6)

 The web version is available online at autogeo.online and usually updated on every new release.
 This version can be downloaded and run offline as well at autgeo.online/off.